Build With The Firewall

 Add the firewall module and import the firewall package from application code.

-go get github.com/Silmaril-Security/sdk-go/firewall@latestCreate one firewall client with the API key and classify endpoint issued by Silmaril.
+go get github.com/Silmaril-Security/sdk-go/firewall@v0.5.0Create one firewall client with the API key and classify endpoint issued by Silmaril.

 fw, err := firewall.New(firewall.Options{